-Students will be introduced to the most widely used computer applications for web site design and multimedia development (Dreamweaver, and Fireworks).
+Students will be introduced to the most widely used computer applications.
 They will program their own interactive project with a new innovative programming language called Scratch.
 They will also learn the fundamentals of computer software and hardware along with ethical and security concerns in today's information society.
-Students will gain the skills to complete the Internet Computing Core Certification (IC3).
-Students will be introduced to Skills USA PDP leve 1.
+Students will gain the skills to complete the IT Fundamental Certification Course.
+Students will be introduced to Skills USA PDP level 1.
 They will also learn how to program a virtual robot and receive a certification in VEX programming.